US Nuclear Power Policy

 The question of how to store and eventually dispose of high-level nuclear waste has been the subject of policy debate in the USA for several decades and is still unresolved.
 As well as civil high-level wastes (essentially all US used fuel plus research reactor used fuel of US origin) there is a significant amount of military high-level radioactive waste which Congress intends to share the same geological repository.
 Naval used fuel is stored at the Idaho National Laboratory.

-In early 2009, the Secretary of Energy in the Barack Obama administration, Steven Chu, stated that notwithstanding the 1987 Act, Yucca Mountain was no longer considered an option, and funding for the project was cut back.
+In early 2009, the Secretary of Energy in the Barack Obama administration, Steven Chu, stated that notwithstanding the 1987 Act, Yucca Mountain was no longer considered an option, and in September 2009 the Obama Administration illegally terminated the project, cutting back funding for it.
 The administration's budget request for FY 2011 envisaged shutting down the project altogetherj.
 In February 2010, the Department of Energy (DOE) filed a motion with the Nuclear Regulatory Commission (NRC) to "stay" the Yucca Mountain licensing review, and said that it intends to withdraw the application "with prejudice", which would prevent it from ever being considered again.
 Also, the DOE's Office of Civilian Radioactive Waste Management, which has run the repository program, would be eliminated, and work on all nuclear waste management issues would be transferred to the DOE Office of Nuclear Energy.
 In hearings during June 2010, the DOE acknowledged that withdrawing the licence application was a policy decision, not science-based.

 However, in June 2010, the NRC's Atomic Safety and Licensing Board (ASLB) ruled that the DOE had no right to substitute its own ideas in place of those legislated by Congress.
-The DOE and the NRC are bound by law to complete their work at Yucca Mountain unless Congress acts to supercede the Nuclear Waste Policy Act.
+The DOE and the NRC are bound by law to complete their work at Yucca Mountain unless Congress acts to supersede the Nuclear Waste Policy Act.
 The ASLB stated: "Unless Congress directs otherwise, DOE may not single-handedly derail the legislated decision-making process by withdrawing the Application.
-DOE’s motion must therefore be denied."8
+DOE’s motion must therefore be denied."8 Though the NRC terminated licensing activities for Yucca Mountain in 2010-11, it was ordered to restart them in 2013.

 Utilities have paid over $17 billion into the Nuclear Waste Fund for the DOE to take over their used fuel, mostly through a 0.1 cent/kWh levy towards final disposal, so that by January 2010 it had accumulated over $31 billion, including investment returns.
-Of this, over $7 billion has been used to fund the Yucca Mountain project.
+Of this, about $8 billion has been used to fund the Yucca Mountain project.
 The fund is growing by about $750 million per year from utility inputs and $1 billion per year from interest.
+At the end of 2012 some 72,100 tonnes of used fuel was stored at reactor sites, with arisings in 2012 having been 2250 tonnes.

 In January 2013 the DOE announced a new waste strategy based on the Blue Ribbon report, including setting up a new organisation to manage the siting, development and operation of the future waste stores, to be established with "an appropriate balance between independence... and the need for oversight by Congress and the executive branch".
 It may take the form of a federal government corporation or an independent government agency.
 It envisaged a 'pilot interim store' being operation in 2021, with a priority on taking used nuclear fuel from current shut down power plant sites.
 By 2025 a larger 'full-scale interim store' would open, and by 2048 an underground disposal facility should be in place to permanently store and dispose of the material.
 The mandate for the new organisation would exclude reprocessing of used fuel.